Buy your season tickets here. Check out individual dinner programs below.

 Nearing the end of their lives, they found each other again through a series of letters that began “You and I ought not to die, before we have explained ourselves to each other.”
 In 2022 we may not have a Constitution to write, but it’s pretty clear we have a democracy to save.
 So this year we’ll be shouting from the rooftops—with a hat tip to Mrs. Limerick and a deep bow to the founding dudes who showed us it could be done, as their last act on earth—to “Let Friendship Redeem the Republic.”
 We think there isn’t a choice anymore.

-196 years now after their passing, on the same day—the 4th of July—50 years after the country they founded together was born (and sixteen years after The Village Square was), if there’s one thing we’ve come to understand fully it’s this: like the framers before us, we’re living through relationship-testing times.
+196 years now after their passing (on the same day—the 4th of July, 50 years after the country they founded together was born), if there’s one thing we’ve come to understand fully it’s this: like the framers before us, we’re living through relationship-testing times.
 Our deepening conflict has taken on a wicked little force of its own (as high conflicts are prone to do), creating a giant sucking vortex that draws everything into the one question we seem to still be asking each other — “are you us or are you them?”
 The truly incalculable costs come from what these divisions do to our relationships—between best friends and colleagues, parent and child, husband and wife.

 But what if our lost closeness is epically misunderstood and tragically unnecessary?
 What if the differences between us are more noise and less signal?
-And what if it’s even more tragic than that and our differences are more an illusion than they are a reality?
+And what if it’s even more tragic than that—what if our differences are more an illusion than they are a reality?

 So it’s official, this season we’ll spend our year understanding, mending and celebrating relationships across our differences as we do what Limerick suggested (and Jefferson and Adams did) all those years ago — “Let Friendship Redeem the Republic.”

 In divided times like ours and through history, brave and unlikely friendships have endured, inspired and redeemed.
-You’ll meet a pair of friends who not only manage their disagreements, they embrace them—as they tell tales of their teaming up to share their unique take on why all friendships should be more like theirs.
+You’ll meet people who live their lives around people who disagree with them.